arthwang/vsc-prolog/README.md

 ### Infomation Hovers, showing document information about the predicate under the mouse cursor.
 ![hover](images/hover.gif)

 ### Grammar linter, marking grammar errors, warning and undefined predicates of current source file and imported files with squiggles while you type or save the file (configurable).
+The messages are presented in OUTPUT and PROBLEMS chennels.
+Clicking a line in PROBLEM chennel brings to the corresponding line in the editor.
+Stroking F7/F8 in editor traverses lines where errors or warnings locate and the corresponding errors/warnings display in OUTPUT chennel.
 ![linter](images/linter.gif)

 ### Import/Dynamic predicate helper, clicking on the squiggle indicating 'undefined predicate' would light the yellow bulb on left of the line.
 A suggesition list is presented when you click the bulb.
 The suggestion includes 'add dynamic ' for the undefined predicate or 'import' it if VSC-Prolog finds it's exported from some module(s).